-7. EXPERIMENTAL RESULTS
+7. Experimental Results

-For the evaluation of our techniques we used applications of 10, 15, 20, 25 and 30 processes mapped on architectures consisting of 3 nodes.
+For the evaluation of our techniques we used applications of 10, 15, 20 and 30 processes mapped on architectures consisting of 3 nodes.
 Ten examples were randomly generated for each application dimension, thus a total of 40 applications were used for experimental evaluation.
-Execution times were assigned randomly within the 10 to 100 ms. We have ignored communications for the experiments.
-The failure rate constant has been set to d = 2 and the initial failure rate $\alpha_0 = 10^{-6}$ faults per second.
+Execution times were assigned randomly within the 10 to 100 ms. The failure rate constant has been set to d=2 and the initial failure rate $\alpha_0=10^{-6}$ faults per second.
 Half of the processes in the graphs have been randomly chosen to be made redundant using re-execution.
 The remainder of the processes are considered non-critical, and are not made redundant.
 We have used the ECLiPS^e CLP system [1], version 5.10_44 on 3.5 GHz AMD 64-bit computers with two gigabytes of RAM.
 We have set a progressive time-out for each run, based on the application size, to 10, 15, 20, 25 and 30 minutes, respectively.
 The best result determined during each run has been used in the evaluations.